raw2doggy/supaclicka/README.md

 - Records **natural click intervals** (using left mouse button)
 - Click playback is **timed** using the intervals you recorded
 - Option to **loop playback** continuously
+- Can't record new clicks if there are already clicks loaded

 ### Recording
 - Pop-up interface to start/stop click recording